Mr Matthew Jackson

 Population genetics could provide insight into the ecological and evolutionary processes of the Fall Armyworm, such as its migratory patterns and mutations, as well as sites of introduction.
 If this is understood, the necessary control strategies can be implemented to minimise the spread of resistance alleles.

-I am working under the supervision of Prof. Bernard Slippers and the co-supervision of Prof. Brett Hurley and Prof. Kerstin Krüger.
+I worked under the supervision of Prof. Bernard Slippers and the co-supervision of Prof. Brett Hurley and Prof. Kerstin Krüger.
 I also work very closely with Ms Phophi Nethononda and Mrs Pfano Mbedzi-Williams, who are both completing their PhDs at FABI, and are involved in projects on the Fall Armyworm and African Maize Stalk Borer at the Lepidopteran rearing facility at FABI.
 I am honoured and excited to be a part of such a wonderful group of dynamic and diverse scientists at FABI and look forward to learning and progressing further in this field!

 The Grain Research Programme (GRP):